Previous Class

 Once upon a time Lancashire Hotpot would have been made from a cheap cut of mutton a sheep more than 2 years old, but you might struggle to find mutton these days, so we used lamb.

-You could use scrag end from the lamb's collar or middle neck to be authentic, though shoulder or even best end cuts would also work.
+You could use scrag end from the lamb's collar or middle neck (also just called neck - which is what we used) to be authentic, though shoulder or even best end cuts would also work.

 In the those olden times they would also have thrown in pretty much anything else they could get their hands on, including oysters.
 Which apparently were plentiful and cheap in those days.